dondrake/smartframes/README.rst

 This was written when creating Row()'s with Long datatypes and finding that Spark did not handle converting integers as longs when passing values to the JVM.
 I needed a consistent manner to create Row() for all of my DataFrames.

-The Row() object also allows you to reference the fields by name (e.g. myRow.firstName), this allows you to create an object that can now be transformed into a Row() object.

 Installation
 ------------